 - fresh parsley

-Separately, boil the frozen peas in salty water for 10-15 minutes.
+- Separately, boil the frozen peas in salted water for 10-15 minutes.
 Drain the water and set aside.

 - Add the peas, chicken, parmesan, season with salt, pepper and garnish with freshly chopped parsley.